isIT4bella/Server_testing/README.md

-A basic localized server setup, that can tunnel cloud connections using ngrok
+A basic localized server used in conjunction with the ngrok API for tunneled Cloud integration